Asia Foundation Development Fellows F.A.Q.

 How many Fellows are selected each year?

-The inaugural 2014 cohort of Asia Foundation Development Fellows will consist of 10 individuals.
-We will hope to increase to 20 fellows in subsequent years.
+The second cohort of Asia Foundation Development Fellows will consist of 12 individuals.
+We hope to increase the number of Fellows in subsequent years.

 Are there specific age requirements?